csc301-fall-2020/team-project-20-family-service-toronto/deliverable-2/README.md

  * This section will be used to assess the value of the features built

 * Key Features:
-* Main page: A compilation of links to the most frequently used apps
+* Main page:
+- A compilation of links to the most frequently used apps, keeps seniors top applications all in one place in an organized manner
+- Logos for each app are displayed so that seniors can remember that these were the apps that they had on their phones previously
+* Whatsapp page:
+-
+* Google page:
+* Facebook page:
+* Zoom page:
+* Gmail page:
 * Youtube page:
 * Back button in most apps